nelsonenzo/pleasewait/README.md

 ## Please Wait
 A tiny application for making you wait.
+What were you expecting?

 #### Why would I use this stupid thing?
 As a sys admin, sometimes you want to simulate how a system works (such as a kubernetes cluster) when under duress,